-Check out all the amazing things to do in Ithaca, NY, one of the best destinations to visit in Upstate New York for a road trip, weekend getaway, or college visit to anyone who has a family, friend, or loved one attending university in this GORGES part of our country!
+Check out all the amazing things to do in Ithaca, NY, one of the best destinations to visit in New York for a road trip, weekend getaway, or college visit to anyone who has a family, friend, or loved one attending university in this GORGES part of our country!

 The marketing catchphrase, “Ithaca is Gorges,” is no lie and a fun play on words as the area is full of gorges offering up 150 incredible cascading waterfalls within just 10 miles, just some of the many stunning waterfalls in the Finger Lakes.

 On a surface level, Ithaca was nominated as one of the prettiest towns in the US as well as one of our personal picks for best towns in the Finger Lakes, but besides its pleasing aesthetics and stunning natural landscape of ubiquitous amounts of gorges and cascading waterfalls you can find this area of Upstate New York is steeped rich in history including crucial roles in both the domestic Civil Rights and Women’s Rights history.

 Home to the youngest member of the Ivy League schools, Cornell University as well as another higher education university, Ithaca College there’s a vibrant young scene here to accommodate to the area’s younger population who studies here.

 This is where you can find incredible countryside escapes and agriculture-based tourism located in the heart of NorthEast America’s wine country, farms, and the Finger Lakes.

 There’s no shortage of things to do in Ithaca, NY both in town and in the surrounding area which is why we consider it one of the best places to stay in the Finger Lakes if you’re exploring the region.